Statistics 20213 - Introduction to Statistics » Summer 2021 » Test 1 Chapters 1 to 3

 Which is relatively better: a score of 64 on a psychology test or a score of 31 on an economics test?
 Scores on the psychology test have a mean of 85 anda standard deviation of 7.
 Scores on the economics test have a mean of 48 anda standard deviation of 9.

-B. The psychology test score is relatively better because its z-score is less than the z-score for the economics test.
+The economics test score is relatively better because its z-score is less than the z-score for the psychology test.

-C. The economics test score is relatively better because its z-score is less than the z-score for the psychology test.
+The psychology test score is relatively better because its z-score is less than the z-score for the economics test.

 Question #18